scaredyfish/blender-rhubarb-lipsync/README.md

 First, set the path to the Rhubarb Lipsync executable in user preferences (download from [https://github.com/DanielSWolf/rhubarb-lip-sync](https://github.com/DanielSWolf/rhubarb-lip-sync))

+You can also set the recognizer here.
+PocketSphinx is recommended for English language, phonetic may give better results for other languages.

 ![Preferences](img/prefs.PNG)

 Create a [pose library](https://docs.blender.org/manual/en/dev/rigging/armatures/properties/pose_library.html) with the mouth shapes described in the Rhubarb Lip Sync documentation.
 You can name your poses whatever you like.